th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

 get_children(id: str) → Tuple[dict]
 ```

-Returns children for the event by its id.
+Returns children of the event by its id.

+This method applicable only for trees (regular or parentless), not for detached events.